lambda-io/manifest/README.md

 # The Lambda I/O Manifest

-> Let's spread functional through the world.
+> No, it's not about monadic treatment for side effects but an open initiative to **spread functional through the world**.

 ![The Cool Way](banner.png)